 The most curious festival is by no doubt ‘Old New Year’, which actually means ‘New Year on old-style Julian calendar’.
 This is celebrated on the eve of 13th January in a more private manner, usually with a family or closest friends.
 Before the revolution of 1917, Russia lived on Julian calendar which differs from the Gregorian by 13 days – so this ‘Old New Year’ was initially an attempt to keep to the good old times and then became just one more reason to have a party and meet friends.

 That is to say – midwinter is very special time in Russia: lack of daylight is compensated by an abundance of snow that adds exquisite fascination even to the most banal of landscapes.
 Lying on the roofs and frames of dark-brown wooden houses and churches, it provides a paradise to a photographer: I really believe these unknown architects of old times had this transient snow-lace decoration in mind when they built their houses this way.

-So the whole Christmas – New Year – another Christmas – Old New Year – Epiphany period is just a never ending festival where everybody can find something interesting for themselves.
-From folk and sports events to grand church services, and from concerts and performances to art exhibitions and quiet tea-parties with long friendly talks, winter is a fantastic time to embrace the wonders of Russia.”
+So the whole Christmas – New Year – another Christmas – Old New Year – Epiphany period is just a never ending holiday festival where everybody can find something interesting for themselves.
+From folk and sports events to grand church services, and from concerts and performances to art exhibitions and quiet tea-parties with long friendly talks, winter is a fantastic time to embrace the wonders of a Russian holiday.”